Small Flock Management

 - How can I identify poor egg producing hens in my flock?

-- My laying hens seem to loose their feathers in the late autumn months and often stop laying.
+- My laying hens seem to lose their feathers in the late autumn months and often stop laying.
 What is wrong?

 - How do I stop my chickens from pecking on each other?